TarzanRoboticsMan/MKS21X-FinalProject/README.md

   isWord2:
   1k - 0.6s   10k - 0.6s   100k - 0.6s  1M - 0.7s
   Further;    10M - 1.4s   100M - 7.4s  1B - 69.4s

+  Izzy 1/10:
+    Wrote findOverlap for future use and added test cases in the main to make sure it works with Array<Node>.